derickr/derickrethans-articles/200904100145-pfcongrez-p2p-konferenciya-phptek-php-vikinger-dpc-and-ez-conference-and-awards.rst

 .. articleMetaData::
    :Where: London, UK
    :Date: 20090410 0145 CEST
-   :Tags: blog, conference, openmoko, php, travel, work, xdebug
+   :Tags: conference, php, travel, work, xdebug

 The above mentioned conferences all have one thing in common: I'll be speaking.
 At the first conference, `pfcongrez`_ I will be talking on